Rate Locks, Points, and Buydowns: What Spokane Buyers Are Most Confused About Right Now

 Origination refers to lender or broker fees associated with structuring and processing the mortgage.
 These fees can vary based on the lender, loan type, and complexity of the transaction.

-If you’ve ever reviewed a Loan Estimate and thought,
+If you have ever reviewed a Loan Estimate and thought, "Why is this number here?" that is a normal and important question.

 This is where I slow things down for my clients.
 We walk through the Loan Estimate line by line and compare options side by side, so you can clearly see how points, fees, and structure impact both your interest rate and monthly payment before making a decision.